You Can’t Escape the News

 Media and specifically, social media, has changed the landscape on how we as humans get and consume our information and news.
 If you had any doubt about that, this past election should have made a believer out of you and any other naysayers.
 As a society, we’ve been reduced to driveling idiots who no longer seek out our own information and verify facts before opening our mouths.
 We take everything we hear, see, and read as gospel and fake news sites were such a huge problem the past few months that the almighty Google, as well as Facebook, announced last week that it would no longer let fake news sites use their sites respective advertising services.
 They are willing to take money out of their own pockets to help stop the madness that is going on.

 When most of us were growing up, the only way that we had access to current events was thru traditional media – news, radio, and newspapers.
 More often than not our parents did a somewhat decent job of shielding us from traumatic events and coverage of those were limited to the 6 and 11 news and the daily paper.
 Today, we have nonstop coverage of any and every event and it’s available in every format possible – news stations, websites, blogs, newspapers, NPR – the list is as endless as the coverage.
 We can’t escape it even if we wanted to and our kids have full access to it as well.
+Most new publishers operate online nowadays.
+Not only does this mean seo for news publishers is extremely important, but also we are always immersed in some sort of news.

 I’m not sure when the shift in news saturation truly began.
 While discussing it with a friend, my opinion was that it was 9/11 and he felt that it was Desert Storm.
 I think he’s right in that was the shift in traditional media coverage – by then we had several news-only stations but to me, the difference between Desert Storm and 9/11 was that by the time 9/11 happened, the internet was much more prevalent and more families had access to computers in their homes than not.
 People’s (over) consumption of the events of 9/11 resulted in epic numbers of PTSD as well as anxiety cases.